lakshmi-sathi/avsdpll_1v8/README.md

 * Manually - good for designs that aren't having too many pins to interface.

 Here in context of the PLL IP, we will be proceeding along the Manual method of placing and routing the IP. <br>
-For more information on the automatic method follow this [link](https://github.com/efabless/caravel/blob/master/openlane/README.md)
+For more information on the automatic method follow this [link](https://github.com/efabless/caravel/blob/master/openlane/README.md).

+Fork and 'git clone' the Caravel SoC.

+<h5> 2) Verify LVS </h5>

+<h5> 3) Precheck </h5>

-The Google-Skywater openshuttle 2020, was the first of its kind where any individual could have his/her open-source IP design fabricated and delivered for free (costs sponsored by Google), which would otherwise be in many thousands of dollars.
+The Google-Skywater openshuttle 2020, was the first of its kind where any individual could have his/her open-source IP design fabricated and delivered for free (costs sponsored by Google), which would otherwise be in many thousands of US dollars.

 ![](Images/open_mpw_shuttle.jpg)